skggm/skggm/_pages/skggm-writeup.md

 When probability distributions satisfy the global Markov property, it becomes computationally and statistically tractable to efficiently infer conditional independence relationships.
 For an extensive reference on Markov properties of directed and undirected Markov networks, please see ["Graphical Models" by Lauritzen](https://www.amazon.com/Graphical-Models-Oxford-Statistical-Science/dp/0198522193).

-## Relationship to Inverse Covariance Estimation
+## Markov networks and inverse covariance
 In general, if two variables are statistically independent they are also uncorrelated, however, the converse is not necesssarily true.
 Since Gaussian distributions are fully described by their mean and covariance, then a zero correlation between two variables indeed also implies statistical independence.
 An analogous equivalence holds between conditional independence and the inverse covariance for Gaussian distributions.

 Given $$n$$ _i.i.d_ random samples $$(x_{1},x_{2},\ldots,x_{n})^{\top} = \Xdata$$ from a multivariate Gaussian distribution